 Where: 92 Duke Street

+Looking for somewhere to enjoy posh fish and chips in Liverpool?
 An historic Liverpool gastro pub situated just a short walk from the vibrancy of Liverpool One, The Monro is renowned for serving some of the best food in the city.

 Boasting home-cooked style food in a cosy setting, this pub opened in 2003 and has grown in popularity year after year.